 Because, unlike fossil fuels, solar energy is virtually unlimited, PV seems to be a perfect solution from the standpoint of energy sustainability.
 (Sunlight will not run out any time soon).

-From the standpoint of environment protection, the main question is whether or not the environmental benefit of reducing CO2 emissions achieved through the use of the solar systems will offset the impact of possible toxic emissions from the manufacturing of the solar modules and potential land pollution from the disposal of those systems in the end of their lifetime.
+From the standpoint of environmental protection, the main question is whether or not the environmental benefit of reducing CO2 emissions achieved through the use of the solar systems will offset the impact of possible toxic emissions from the manufacturing of the solar modules and potential land pollution from the disposal of those systems at the end of their lifetime.

-Let us make some rough estimation on the environmental benefit of PV technology.
+Let us make some rough estimations of the environmental benefit of PV technology.
 Consider the following example.

 Question: How much CO2 emissions will be mitigated by employing PV for electric power generation?